Exchange of words

 Panel discussion: Reproach or understanding: Currently, very differently socialized generations meet on the job market – A plea for more togetherness! – with Q&A from the audience

-Peter Böttger, founder of jobwalk, the association “AusBildung wird Qualität” and publisher of the podcast “jobtalk” moderates between executives, managing directors and two members of GenZ
+Peter Böttger, founder of jobwalk, the association “AusBildung wird Qualität” and publisher of the podcast “jobtalk” moderates between executives, managing directors and members of GenZ.

 Farewell